shreyashinde-27/delta-demo/README.md

 # delta-demo
 This is a demo for git and github class.
-It is just for the convinence
+It is just for the convinence.

 # Editor
 Shreya Shinde.